 Certain personal situations may make your child custody case more complex.
 Some of the child custody issues listed below may be more sensitive in nature and require special attention.
 It is always best to understand early on in your case if these matters may affect your child custody, parental and visitation rights:

-- Relocation out of state.
 A parent who wishes to relocate a child out of the State of New Jersey must obtain consent either from the other parent or from the court.
 How New Jersey courts review relocation depends on what kind of custody arrangements already exist.
+Find out about relocating out of state with a child.

-- Parental alienation.
-When one parent has persistently interfered with the other parent's custody or parenting time, parental alienation is a concern and may call for court intervention.
+When one parent has persistently interfered with the other parent’s custody or parenting time, parental alienation is a concern and may call for court intervention.
+Learn about parental alienation.